Scirra/Construct-bugs/README.md

 # Read these guidelines or your bug may be closed!

-Many users file bugs which are useless because they don't contain enough information for us to do anything about them.
-We just close these bugs without investigating them.
+Unfortunately, many users file bugs which are useless because they don't contain enough information for us to do anything about them.
+Our policy is to close these bugs without investigating them.
 Please follow these guidelines to avoid having your bug closed and help make sure we can fix the bug you're reporting.

+## Always follow the guidelines, every time

+Most bugs are not actually obvious, even if they look obvious to you.
+Usually issues actually only happen in a very specific set of circumstances, which you happen to have.
+These guidelines are designed to make sure we can figure out what's going on.
+So please never skip any part of the guidelines, no matter how obvious you think the problem is, or how many issues you've filed before - skipping any details will likely make it much more difficult to help you.

 ## Make sure it's really a bug